IGB-CNRG/Connect/SPEC.md

 The information stored about each IGB member will be, for the most part, limited to basic directory information (name, office, email, phone number, etc.).
-Each IGB member's theme affiliations, supervisors, and home departments will be stored as well, in such a way that records will be kept of all past affiliations and supervisors, so that reports can be generated when necessary.
+Each IGB member's theme affiliations, supervisors, and home units will be stored as well, in such a way that records will be kept of all past affiliations and supervisors, so that reports can be generated when necessary.
 A few other incidental data will be stored as well, such as training certificates and cylinder key allocation.